Dybondzy/Communications_Authority/README.md

 ## Roles

-John Essuman    Deputy Director of Research  -  Statement of Work
+John 		    	Deputy Director of Research  -  Statement of Work

 Dinah Bondzie   	Data Engineer                -  Consultant / Project Lead

 X role ---
 X: The member in the X role will decide which technologies will be used for each step of the project.